aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.6.rst

-        where 'invalid' is not a valid variable name in Python either because it starts with a number, or is a string, or contain a period, etc.
+        where 'invalid' is not a valid variable name in Python either because it starts with a number, or is a string, or contains a period, etc.